Ever Dreamed Of Learning Guitar? Get Started With A Free Chord Chart. Enter Email For Chord Chart

 Barre Chords Explained!
 They're Super Easy!

-Barre chords (not 'bar' chords) are difficult because, when you first learn them as a beginner guitar player, you have to hold down all of the strings.
+Barre chords (not 'bar' chords) are difficult because when you first learn them in your beginner guitar lessons, you might not have the finger strength to make a barre on all strings across the fretboard.

 Holding down all the strings is tough because there’s a lot of tension, and playing these chords closer to the headstock is even more complicated because the strings are tighter and the frets are more spread out.